hernancerm/bufpin.nvim/README.md

 A [Harpoon](https://github.com/ThePrimeagen/harpoon)-inspired buffer manager for [IdeaVim](https://github.com/JetBrains/ideavim) users.

+Demo showing the managed (pinned) bufs in the tabline:

 [![asciicast](https://asciinema.org/a/716176.svg)](https://asciinema.org/a/716176)

 Please note: This is a plugin for Neovim, not for IntelliJ.
 Pin does not change any behavior in